Heel Pain Center

 When your heels hurt, you are unable to enjoy your normal activities, and you want answers—fast.
 That’s what our heel pain center is for.
-There are so many conditions that can cause pain in your heels, but we’ll explain some of the more common ones below.
-Look through the list, and then give us a call to help you find the best treatment for your particular issue.
-Plantar Fasciitis
+There are so many conditions that can cause pain in your heels, including those related to sports injuries.
+Look through come common causes of heel pain below, and then give us a call to help you find the best treatment for your particular issue.

-), can both cause sharp, radiating pain in your foot.
+Nerve Issues – Peripheral neuropathy or compression of a nerve by a tendon, bone, or ligament (for example, with tarsal tunnel syndrome), can both cause sharp, radiating pain in your foot.
 Other symptoms include tingling and numbness.
 The exact cause of nerve pain can be hard to distinguish, so it is best to come in and let us evaluate your heel pain problems.
-Rheumatoid Arthritis

 Heel Pain in Kids